Refine Population Access

 • City = ("New York" or "Boston") and Job Family = "Accountant"

 Member filters are the simplest way to define a user's access.
 However, you may have to edit the member filter when there are new values in your data.
-These filters are ideal for permissions that are based on properties that rarely change.
+These filters are ideal for permissions that are based on dimensions that rarely change.
 Member filters are also great for permissions that will be assigned to multiple users as they produce the same population of employees no matter which user is using the filter.

 Dynamic filters